Consolidate to save money

 But several departments maintain their own databases on NT and Unix servers with NAS devices.
 "I'd like to move us away from server-based management and move everything onto the Shark by adding the open-systems, distributed-platform component of Vantage that can track the NT- and Unix-based data," Roman says.

 The extra cost of distributed storage comes from relatively mundane problems.
 Leases for storage devices that expire on different dates can force data migration and coordination at what may be inconvenient times for IS management.
-Also, while some departments (he calls them "non-IS customers") have upper-management approval
+Also, while some departments (he calls them "non-IS customers") have upper-management approval for acquiring their own servers and storage devices, they nonetheless require tech support from IS.
+"They don't always back up their data"?
+Roman says.
+"And they don't exactly 'manage' their storage either.
+When something happens, we get a phone call."

 So Roman's advice is: "Move away from the server-storage model, and get everything consolidated.
 Do away with differently timed leases; get those servers back to doing OS work, back to running the databases.
 Have standards in place for storage quotas, and put usage regulations in place.
 Then -- through software -- enforce those regulations.
 Send an e-mail notification, for example, when a department reaches 90 percent of its quota and a warning at 95 percent."